mathworks/matlab-parallel-kubernetes-plugin/README.md

     1, ... % Number of output arguments
     {[64 100]}); % Input arguments

-% Your MATLAB session is now available to do other work You can
+% Your MATLAB session is now available to do other work.
+You can
 % continue to create and submit more jobs to the cluster.
 You can also
 % shut down your MATLAB session and come back later.
 The work
 % continues to run on the cluster.
 After you recreate